 Traditional Flapjack as we know is so quick and easy to make (less than 30 minutes).
-The flapjack is staple tray bake and finds its way into lunch boxes, picnics, on the tea tray, as part of an Afternoon Tea - in fact flapjack is everywhere.
+The flapjack is a staple traybake and finds its way into lunch boxes, picnics, on the tea tray, as part of an afternoon tea—in fact, flapjack is everywhere.

 Gather the ingredients.

-Butter a 23cm x 33cm / 9"x 13" baking tin.
+Butter a 23 x 33-centimeter / 9 x 13-inch baking tin.
 Line out the bottom with baking parchment.

 Preheat the oven to 180 C/350 F/Gas 4

-Place the Golden Syrup and the butter into a saucepan and heat very gently.
+Place the golden syrup and the butter into a saucepan and heat very gently.
 The slower the better as you don't want to burn the syrup.
-Once the butter stir them together really well.
+Stir them together really well.

-Add the chopped stem ginger, the syrup and stir once again, this time to make sure the ginger is evenly distributed.
+Add the chopped stem ginger, the syrup, and the dried fruit, if using, and stir once again, this time to make sure the ginger is evenly distributed.

-Pour the mixture into the prepared tin and spread eusng a spatula to make sure the surface is even.
+Pour the mixture into the prepared tin and spread using a spatula to make sure the surface is even.